 Consult with your supervisor, HR, city/county attorney or other appropriate resources when you are unsure of how to handle a situation.
 Use legal resources (such as UNC School of Government) as necessary for advice and guidance.

 Case Studies What Would You Do?

-Instructions: Choose a reporter in your group.
-For each scenario below, please describe the potential legal issues, and how you would handle each situation as the supervisor.
+For each scenario below, please describe the potential issues, and how you would handle each situation.